 - Contribute findings to the City Wide strategy.

-We are using a range of ‘co-design’ tools - where the end user and other stakeholders are involved from the outset - to engage with local stakeholders to deliver a supported, endorsed and positive outcome and strategy for community growing and allotments.
-The following tools will be used at each event:
+We used a range of ‘co-design’ tools - where the end user and other stakeholders are involved from the outset - to engage with local stakeholders to deliver a supported, endorsed and positive outcome and strategy for community growing and allotments.
+The following tools were used at each event:

 - Cluster mapping